causalMedAnalysis/mrpath/README.md

 ## Overview

-**mrpath** is a Stata module designed to estimate path-specific effects using a parametric multiply robust methods.
+**mrpath** is a Stata module designed to estimate path-specific effects using parametric multiply robust methods.
 It provides estimates for the total effect and path-specific effects operating through multiple mediators in a causal sequence.

 ## Syntax